CrudeCoconut/dining-hall-ds/README.md

 Graphing Data
 =============
-This is a scatterplot of data generated from a multiple day's worth of images from 10:00 to 22:00 military time(10:00 am to 10:00 pm):
+This is a scatterplot of data generated from a day's worth of images from 10:00 to 22:00 military time(10:00 am to 10:00 pm):

 <img src ='https://github.com/dining-hall-warriors/dining-hall-ds/blob/master/figure-markdown/scat2.png'>